 First students spend two-years gaining valuable public sector experience in a federal agency.
 As their service comes to an end, participants will be invited to apply for select positions with some of the most innovative private sector companies in the world.

 Understanding that developing cybersecurity expertise requires an educational investment, the Cybersecurity Talent Initiative is committed to providing participants with opportunities to earn a competitive salary and ease the burden of their student loan debt.
-If selected for one of the private sector positions, participants will receive up to $75,000 in student loan assistance.
-The average amount of undergraduate student loans for the Class of 2017 was $39,400, according to Student Loan Hero.
+If selected for one of the private sector positions, participants are eligible to receive up to $50,000 in student loan assistance.
+The average amount of undergraduate student loans for the Class of 2019 was $29,900, according to Student Loan Hero.

-- Currently enrolled at an accredited educational institution in an undergraduate or graduate cybersecurity-related degree program
+- Current enrollment at an accredited educational institution in an undergraduate or graduate cybersecurity-related degree program with an expected graduation date of Winter 2020 or Spring 2021

 - Superior academic achievement